How to add a form to blog using Google Docs

 In Typepad, create a New Page and click to the HTML tag.
 Please note the Rich Text editor should not be used when adding the code for the form.
 To see the form as it will appear on the published blog, click the Preview button.

 Paste the form code into the Body field.
 The width and height of the form can be adjusted to fit your blog's design.
-In the code, edit the width="760" height="756" section.
-Unless the main contenct column is set to 800px or Fluid, the width will probably need to be set to 460px or less.
+In the code, edit the width="760" height="756"

 After you finish your page, click Publish.

 Similarly, the form can be embedded within a Post.
-To place a smaller form in your blog's sidebar, you can use the Embed Your Own HTML at Design > Content.
+To place a smaller form in your blog's sidebar, you can use the Embed Your Own HTML module at Design > Content.

 Submitting the Form